adioshun/gitPaper_3D_Object_Detection_Tracking/Tracking/2017-3d-lidar-multi-object-tracking-for-autonomous-driving.md

 ### 2.3 Segmentation

-A large amount of point clouds data demand a high computational power to process, in addition, due to discontinuous nature of point cloud, it is useful to combine the geometric points into a semantically meaningful group.
+포인트 클라우드는 데ㅓ A large amount of point clouds data demand a high computational power to process, in addition, due to discontinuous nature of point cloud, it is useful to combine the geometric points into a semantically meaningful group.

 Therefore, the raw measurement needs to be pre-processed to eliminate unnecessary element and reduce the dimensionality of possible target object before it passed to the detection process.
 The segmentation process mainly deals with differentiating non-trackable objects such as terrain and kerb from unique objects of interest such as cars,